robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 ### A real-world scenario

 So, the above example was simple just to convey the basics of the applicability of parametric modules, but let's see a more real-world scenario.
-We've had to recently store some data in the session in a website, and we had to support old browsers that have no support to SessionStorage **and** we had to write a handful of services on top of that.
+At the company I work for we've had to store some data in the session in a website, and we had to support old browsers that have no support to SessionStorage **and** we had to write a handful of services on top of that.
 What we did was to write a parametric module that expected a Storage-like interface, and instantiate it with the right implementation depending on the capabilities of the browser.

 Basically, we had this interface: